 Book Review: The Consolations of Philosophy

-There is something truly approachable about De Botton’s writing style in that it feels like he is sitting across a cafe table from you, casually chatting about all these fascinating philosophers from the past and what they had to say that can be used to provide us with some assistance today.
-He has the incredible ability to make philosophy come to life so that it becomes more than just a framework of thought but something that is relevant to us and that we can apply to our own lives.
+It’s more like a casual chat at a cafe about these fascinating philosophers and what they have to offer us today.
+Alain has the incredible ability to make philosophy come to life so that it becomes relevant to who we are now and how we can apply it to our lives.

-With each, he talks about the challenges and insight that a philosopher from the past has experienced in relation to that; for instance, in talking about unpopularity, he discusses the story of Socrates who had been condemned to death by the people of Athens for standing true to his values and beliefs.
+With each, he talks about the challenges and insight that a philosopher from the past has experienced in relation to that.
+For instance, in talking about unpopularity, he discusses the story of Socrates who had been condemned to death by the people of Athens for standing true to his values and beliefs.

 It’s rare to have someone say that the central topic of their work is Socrates, Epicurus, Seneca, Montaigne, Schopenhauer and Nietzsche and yet manage to make it easy to read and accessible, yet that is exactly what De Botton has managed to do.

 By exploring everything from the art, the architecture, or the commonly shared beliefs of society at that time, De Botton is able to provide some of the ‘missing keys’ to our understanding and allow us a more in-depth peak into that world.